tvatter/dot-files/README.md

 * Add the terminal as a startup application
     * In the "name" field, type `Terminal`.
     * In the "command" field, type `gnome-terminal`.
-* If needed, deactivate bluetooth.
+* If needed, e.g., on a laptop:
+    * Deactivate bluetooth.
 18.04+ users who don't naturally have a `/etc/rc.local` need to create one and make it executable
 ```
 sudo install -b -m 755 /dev/stdin /etc/rc.local << EOF
 #!/bin/sh